Is Edelweiss The Next Vitamin C? Here's Why It's Suddenly Everywhere

 AdvertisementADVERTISEMENT

 Often listed on labels by its taxonomic name, leontopodium alpinum, edelweiss is included in hair-strengthening and scalp-soothing treatments; as an antibacterial agent in oral care; and for its antioxidant and anti-inflammatory properties in skincare and even makeup.
 The ingredient is emerging as such a skincare star that it’s touted in prestige formulas (like Swiss-made Bellefontaine) and more affordable ranges too.
-In a particularly brazen vote of confidence, The Body Shop recently rebranded it's already bestselling Drops of Youth skincare range as the Edelweiss Skincare collection, using the extract and stem cells from the plant as the star ingredient in ten products (that include masks, moisturizers, and serums) — all after a proprietary clinical trial showed the ingredient to deliver retinol-like properties and (without the irritation).
+The Body Shop recently rebranded its already bestselling Drops of Youth skincare range as the Edelweiss Skincare collection, using the extract and stem cells from the plant as the star ingredient in ten products (that include masks, moisturizers, and serums) — all after a proprietary clinical trial showed the ingredient to deliver retinol-like properties and (without the irritation).

 What is edelweiss?